 Liz Hewitt has over 30 years' business experience in executive and non-executive positions.
-She began her career qualifying as a chartered accountant with Arthur Andersen.
+She began her career as a qualified chartered accountant with Arthur Andersen & Co.
 She held various executive positions in private equity companies including 3i Group plc, Gartmore Investment Management Limited and Citicorp Venture Capital Ltd. At 3i Group plc, she was a private equity investor and then director of corporate affairs.
 She also worked for Smith & Nephew plc as group director of corporate affairs.

-Liz Hewitt is currently a non-executive director of National Grid plc (LON: NG) and Silverwood Property Limited.
-She was previously non-executive director of Melrose Industries plc (2013-2022), Novo Nordisk (2012-2021), Savills plc (2014-2019) and Synergy Health plc (2011-2014).
+Liz Hewitt is currently a non-executive director of Kerry Group plc (LON: KYGA).
+She was previously non-executive director of National Grid plc (2020 - 2024), Melrose Industries plc (2013-2022), Novo Nordisk (2012-2021), Savills plc (2014-2019) and Synergy Health plc (2011-2014).